 We believe in the three equal parts of the trinity.
 Father, Son and Holy Spirit (Gen 1:26; Deut 6:4, Matt 3: 16-17; 28:19)

-We believe that the church is the living spiritual body of which Christ is the head.
-We believe that a local church is a company of believers in Jesus Christ, whose members have been baptized, upon a confession of faith, and have associated themselves for worship, instruction, fellowship, evangelism, and service.
-God has laid upon the church the task of proclaiming to a lost world the salvation through Jesus Christ as Lord and Savior.
-We believe all human betterment is the result of the Gospel (Acts 2:41; 15:13-17; I Cor 12: 12-13).
+We believe the church is the living spiritual body of which Christ is the head.
+God has given the church the task of proclaiming to a lost world the Gospel (good news) of Jesus.
+We believe this good news is indeed good news to all.
+(Acts 2:41; 15:13-17; I Cor 12: 12-13).

 We believe that giving is an out-loud, meaningful, and tangible expression of love and commitment.
 We believe that it is a requirement of all Christ followers as scriptures teaches.
 We believe that the limit should be established by God and the giver, with the understanding that “it is better to give than to receive” (Acts 20:35) and that giving should always be done joyfully and never reluctantly.
 (2 Corinthians 9:7, Luke 6:38)

 We believe that there is a requirement of all Christians to unite under God’s grace, love and power.
 Making no differentiation based on race or gender, as we are all equal in the eyes of God, our Father.
 (Ephesians 4:3-6)